TelosWeb3Domain/TlosDomainJS/README.md

 # TlosDomainJS

-SDK for 3rd parties to integrate Tlos into their systems such as: Wallet, defi, dapp ..
+SDK for 3rd parties to integrate

 **Main fuction:**